 Advice on the Coronavirus (COVID-19) and pregnancy

 The International Stillbirth Alliance is closely following the latest global data, research and advisories related to the Coronavirus (COVID-19).
 We recognize that this is a particularly stressful time for pregnant women, their families and also their care providers.
 The impact of miscarriage, stillbirth or neonatal death, if they occur, may be heightened due to isolation measures in place.
 Over-burdened services may affect the ability of health providers to give adequate bereavement support at this time, as well as adequate support for subsequent pregnancies.
-The situation with this new viral infection is evolving rapidly and the online links provided here are being updated regularly as new information becomes available.
+The situation with this new viral infection continues to evolve rapidly and the online links provided here are being updated regularly as new information becomes available.

 To receive a weekly update on COVID-19 from WHO, sign up here